 At the African Writers Conference in Nairobi, Kenya, held between 27-29 September 2019, Sabah delivered the keynote address on Cultural Stereotypes in African Literature: Rewriting the narratives for the 21st Century Reader.
 She was also appointed as judge of the African Short Story Award, handed out during the event.

 Sabah attended the Aké Arts and Book Festival in Lagos, Nigeria between 24-27 October 2019 for the launch of an anthology containing one of her short stories, Tara's Hair, selected in the AfroYoung Adult Short Story Competition, organised by Goethe Institute South Africa.

-Sabah is a law lecturer with a PhD in Genocide Studies and Prevention, and is currently based in Mauritius.
+Sabah is a law lecturer with a PhD in Genocide Studies and Prevention.

 IN THE PRESS